-Our board of directors is expected to affirmatively determine that each of our directors, other than , qualifies as "independent" in accordance with the Nasdaq rules.
-In making its independence determinations, our board of directors is expected to consider and review all information known to it (including information identified through directors' questionnaires).
+Our board of directors have affirmatively determined that each of our directors, other than Mr. Feehery, qualifies as "independent" in accordance with the Nasdaq rules.
+In making its independence determinations, our board of directors considered and reviewed all information known to it (including information identified through directors' questionnaires).